The Best Parties in Barcelona

 Finally, there’s also a chilled BBQ boat party for those that want to finish the weekend with a some sausages and beers in the sun, and a dip in the Mediterranean.
 It’s also a great way to mingle and meet new people.

 Getting On The Guestlist

-Underground clubbers and/or electronic music lovers have plenty of options in Barcelona, and clubs like Sala Becool, The Loft at Sala Razzmatazz, Sala Apolo, Moog, and City Hall have beeps and blips aplenty.
+Underground clubbers and/or electronic music lovers have plenty of options in Barcelona, and clubs like Sala Becool, The Loft at Sala Razzmatazz (ie. the top floor of this five room club), Sala Apolo, Moog, and City Hall have beeps and blips aplenty.
 Some of the best parties however are thrown by passionate independent promoters keen to expose Barcelona to the most exciting trends in house, techno and electronica.
-Here are a couple whose mailing lists are well worth joining:
+Some post their events on this Facebook page.